tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 At this point you should close all your open programs, give your computer a break for 10-15 mins and come back to do another sensors reading:
 `$ sensors`
 Look at the temperature of all CPU cores.
 At this point you need to make a judgment whether you still consider this to be too high.
 As an example my MacBook Pro's CPU at this point was running at around 70 degrees celsius even when it was idling.
 This is clearly too much.
 Do some research to figure out what the normal idling temperature is for your CPU and whether you consider the numbers to be alarming.
 If it is, then it is time for us to debug what is causing the high temperature.
 A common problem that you will see a lot of Mac users struggling with is ACPI interrupts.
 ACPI interrupts come from the firmware reacting strangely to the OS.
-This is one of the top reasons why Mac is difficult to run Linux on.
-Mac makes it software specifically for Mac hardware and thus they limit your freedom of choice and try to pin you down in a rabbit hole of paying for overpriced hardware and software through a business model where you break shitty products to buy more expensive products (end of rant).
 To find out if this is a problem for you as well you should do this:
 `$ grep . -r /sys/firmware/acpi/interrupts/gpe*`
 This command will use grep to print a list for you with potentially runaway ACPI interrups which indicate that something is not working the way it should.
 As an example, when I ran this command the first time i found that ´gpe06´ had a logging of 3.2 million interrupts and the computer had been running only 40 mins.
 That is an alarming amount of intertupts.
 If you see a gpe that has around 50k interrupts this might still be considered normal if the computer has been running a bit of time.
 The fix for a runaway gpe is to disable it.
 We are going to do this by making our own service that runs on boot and disables the gpe you are having trouble with.
 To create the service do the following and change the ´*´ to the number of gpe that you are disabling:
 `$ sudo nano /etc/systemd/system/disable_gpe*.service`